 Potential requirements include:

-The introduction of user media service based on energy credit as a charging unit
+Req.1: The introduction of user media service based on energy credit as a charging unit.

-Energy credit consumption/accumulation rate is decided by the operator, where the consumption/accumulation rate is factored by the energy status of the operator, in relation to the amount and type of energy being consumed by the user for the service
+Req.2: Energy credit consumption/accumulation rate is decided by the operator, where the consumption/accumulation rate is factored by the energy status of the operator, in relation to the amount and type of energy being consumed by the user for the service, in particular the QoS required for the media service.

-Energy credit rates are determined and reported to UE at the beginning of the service (provisioning), and may be dynamically updated throughout the service
+Req.3 Energy credit rates are determined and reported to UE at the beginning of the service (provisioning), and may be dynamically updated throughout the media service, factoring in QoS changes during the media service.

-User energy credit usage status is reported to the UE
+Req.4 User energy credit usage status is reported to the UE.

-Energy status and usage maybe also be reported to the UE
+Req.5 Energy status and usage maybe also be reported to the UE.

 * * * End of Changes * * * *